yip-kl/pseudo-serverless-docker-on-gcp/README.md

 # Run Docker in a pseudo-serverless manner with GCE
-Spin up / tear down GCE automatically for Docker run.
+Spin up GCE automatically for Docker run, and tear it down upon completion.
 This could be useful if you find Cloud Run too restrictive (e.g. run time / spec limitation, forced to create a HTTP endpoint, etc.)

 <b>Test running the container locally</b>
 1. Add the requirements by executing ```pip3 freeze > requirements.txt``` when the virtual environment activated